i'm shaking hands with a hurricaneName: Minkotsu

 I have treated people like you before,' Minkotsu says.
 'I do not like you very much.'

 That doesn't matter, I know,' the man says.
 He is sneering.
 'I want my paradise.
-I want the thrill of the hunt, the rush I get whenever I get a kill - that's what I want.
+I want the thrill of the hunt, the rush I get whenever I get to end a life - that's what I want.
 That's what you're going to give me.
 Name your price.'

 Well,' Minkotsu says, 'if that is what you want.
 Give me your ring.'